 Get Rid of Decaying Wood

 Carpenter ants are lured towards moist wooden structures that are decaying.
 To stop the invasion from these nasty ants, get rid of any decaying wooden structures.
-Repair damaged the wood if possible and discard the irreparable ones.
+Repair damaged wood if possible and discard the irreparable ones.
 Seal any holes or openings through which the ants can enter the house.

 Store Firewood Properly

 Often firewood houses carpenter ants, so check the wood and discard if required.
 Moreover, do not store firewood at ground level.
-Do not even store it in the garage, instead of the stack it in an elevated area on concrete blocks, where ants will not be attracted easily.
+Do not even store it in the garage, instead of stack it in an elevated area on concrete blocks, where ants will not be attracted easily.
 Keep a check on your firewood on and off for signs of carpenter ants.